10 of the most endangered animals in Australia

 A hawksbill turtle’s head ends in a sharp point resembling a bird’s beak, which is how it got its name.
 They’re known to breed along the Great Barrier Reef and nest in parts of the Northern Territory and Western Australia.

 Like other species of sea turtles, the critically endangered hawksbill turtle contributes to marine ecosystems by transporting important nutrients within the ocean.
-They are at risk of international illegal wildlife trade, habitat loss, climate change, ingesting plastic, and human activities such as fishing.
-IFAW works closely with the Australian Seabird and Turtle Rescue to rescue and rehabilitate injured turtles that need care.
+They are at risk of international illegal wildlife trade, habitat loss, ingesting plastic, and human activities such as fishing.

 9. Mountain pygmy possums

-The mountain pygmy possum is a an endangered, mouse-sized possum.
+The mountain pygmy possum is an endangered, mouse-sized possum.
 It is the only hibernating marsupial and Australia’s only mammal that has adapted to live exclusively in the snow-covered alpine regions of Victoria and New South Wales.

-It is listed as endangered by the Australian government and critically endangered by the IUCN due to the destruction and fragmentation of its habitat, climate change, predation by foxes and feral cats, and major declines of its primary food source—the bogong moth.
+It is listed as endangered by the Australian government and critically endangered by the IUCN due to the destruction and fragmentation of its habitat, predation by foxes and feral cats, and major declines of its primary food source—the bogong moth.

 10. Greater gliders